XDC-Community/docs/learn/how-to-articles/how-to-create-and-deploy-an-xrc20-token-using-brownie.md

     return XRC20Token.deploy("MyToken", "MTK", 18, 1e21, {'from': acct})
 ```

-If the deployment script have no errors, we can go ahead and run the command:
+If the deployment script has no errors, we can go ahead and run the follow command for deployment on the XDC mainnet:

 ```sh
 brownie run deploy.py --network xinfin-xdc
 ```

-For deployment on XDC mainet, or:
+Or the following command for deployment on the XDC Apothem Testnet:

 ```sh
 brownie run deploy.py --network apothem-xdc
 ```

-For deployment on the XDC Apothem Testnet.
-In either case, you need to have enough funds to pay for gas fees on the address that is being used for development.
+In either case, you must have enough funds to pay for gas fees on the address that is being used for development.

 If the deployment is sucessful, the console should log the following message after migrations complete processing: